syncfusion-content/maui-docs/MAUI/Scheduler/events.md

 * `Sender`: This contains the `SfScheduler` object.

-* `SelectionChanged`: The selection-changed date when the selection changed action performed on element available in the `SchedulerSelectionChangedEventArgs.`
+* `SelectionChanged`: The selection is changed when the selection-changed action is performed on the element available in the `SchedulerSelectionChangedEventArgs.`

     * `NewValue`: Returns the new selected date.
     * `OldValue` : Returns the old selected date.